Social Media in Japan: A Complete Guide [Updated for 2025]

 Contact ULPA for expert help with

-Instagram is highly popular among younger generations in Japan, particularly those in their teens and twenties.
+Instagram’s user base has grown to 35.5 million, with nearly 80% of Japanese Gen Z logging in daily.
 The platform's emphasis on visual content aligns well with Japanese culture, which values aesthetics and visual storytelling.

 Demographics: Instagram users in Japan are predominantly young, with a strong interest in fashion, beauty, food, and entertainment.
 Instagram in Japan is a great platform for reaching Gen Z audiences countrywide.

-Facebook is used primarily for business networking in Japan, with around 15.05 million users.
+Facebook is used primarily for business networking in Japan; however, the platform's MAUs have declined slightly to 24.2 million, with core engagement from users in corporate, education, and municipal sectors.
 It is especially popular among professionals and serves as a valuable tool for B2B marketing.

 Demographics: The platform's user base primarily consists of individuals in their thirties and forties, with 54.9% male and 45.1% female users.
 Over 98.5% access Facebook via mobile phones.